microagi/.github/profile/README.md

 Our philosophy is simple: "Do one thing, and do it well."
 We emphasize precision, specificity, and the value of targeted solutions.
 We are committed to leveraging the finesse of micro-level AI to reshape how developers interact with their toolchains—one task, one solution, one revolution at a time.

+To read more of our inspiration see the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).

 ## Our Tools: ATools